 visitor are the Southern California native plants and the Victorian

 herb garden.
-Location

-The Carlsbad Historical Society is located at 258 Beech Ave, For driving directions, please use the following link.
-Activities
+The Carlsbad Historical Society is located at 258 Beech Ave,

 The Carlsbad Historical Society offers something for everyone by